 Scheduling a CLEP Exam

 Bring the test ticket you received from CollegeBoard to your exam.
-Directions to the Testing Center are located on our Directions page.
+Directions to the Testing Center and information on parking are located here.
 Cancellations must be received at least two business days prior to your scheduled testing time; email [email protected] to cancel.
 Only the $25 proctoring fee will be refunded.
 CLEP registration tickets are valid for six months.

 HiSET High School Equivalency